aml-i526-team-6/Home-Credit-Default-Risk/README.md

-# Project Title - Home-Credit-Default-Risk
+## Project Title - Home-Credit-Default-Risk

 ## Goal- Can you predict how capable each applicant is of repaying a loan?

-# Project Introduction: Home Credit Default Risk
+## Project Introduction

 In this notebook, we will take an initial look at the Home Credit default risk machine learning competition currently hosted on Kaggle.
 The objective of this competition is to use historical loan application data to predict whether or not an applicant will be able to repay a loan.
 This is a standard supervised classification task:

 * __Supervised__: The labels are included in the training data and the goal is to train a model to learn to predict the labels from the features
 * __Classification__: The label is a binary variable, 0 (will repay loan on time), 1 (will have difficulty repaying loan)

-# Data to use for HCDR
+## Data to use for HCDR

 https://www.kaggle.com/c/home-credit-default-risk/data

-The data is provided by [Home Credit](http://www.homecredit.net/about-us.aspx), a service dedicated to provided lines of credit (loans) to the unbanked population.
+The data is provided by a service dedicated to provided lines of credit (loans) to the unbanked population.
 Predicting whether or not a client will repay a loan or have difficulty is a critical business need, and Home
 Credit is hosting this competition on Kaggle to see what sort of models the machine learning community can develop to help them in this task.